ethereum-optimism/optimism/specs/dispute-game-interface.md

     ///         or not they have authorized the `rootClaim` to be invalidated. function challenges(address challenger) external view returns (bool _challenged);

-    /// @notice Returns the list of authorized public keys that may challenge the `rootClaim`.
+    /// @notice The signer set consists of authorized public keys that may challenge the `rootClaim`.
-    /// @return An array of authorized signers that may challenge the `rootClaim`. function signerSet() external view returns (address[] memory _signers);
+    /// @return An array of authorized signers. function signerSet() external view returns (address[] memory _signers);

     /// @notice The amount of signatures required to successfully challenge the `rootClaim`